 - Two things that MBA students should master: 1.
 How to think about a business?
-Know what to look at, understand the business model; 2.
-How to value the business.
+Know what to look at and understand the business model; 2.
+How to value a business.

-The Q&A lasted 2.5 hours and it really was fantastic.
-I paid a lot of attention to his comments about valuation.
-He has never really said how he values companies, except in vague terms.
+The Q&A was really fantastic.
+I paid a lot of attention to his comments about valuation a he has never really said how he values companies, except in vague terms.
 I think that is the thing he keeps secret.
-How he can see around the corner in terms of a company’s financial performance and value.
+How he is able to see around the corner in terms of a company’s financial performance and value.
 I’m working on a new valuation course for Fall 2017, and I have been reverse-engineering his approach.

-His comments on the utility of wealth have really stuck with me over the past week.
+His comments on the utility of wealth have also really stuck with me over the past weeks.
 I have found I am past the point of caring about nice things anymore.
 I’ve simply had enough nice hotels and expensive dinners for one lifetime.
-In the past year, I have been gravitating to a simpler, almost minimalist, lifestyle.
-Although I am writing this from a Kyoto hotel and there is this awesome Miso soup machine in the lobby that dispenses soup dispenses like coffee.
-I need to buy one of these immediately.
+And I have been gravitating to a simpler, almost minimalist, lifestyle.
+His statement about wealth and possessions having no impact on his happiness really hit home for me.
+Although I wrote this blog in a Kyoto hotel and there was this awesome Miso soup machine in the lobby that dispenses soup like coffee.
+I must have one of these.

 Finally, kudos to the PKU students for asking particularly good questions.
 Part of their application for the trip was to submit what questions they would ask.
-And they had actually rehearsed asking them the night before they were worried their accents.
+And they had actually rehearsed asking them the night before, as they were worried about their accents.

 After the Q&A, we got a huge surprise.
 Warren came over to the PKU table and had lunch with us.
 Nobody saw this coming.
 He spent the next 1.5 hours answering virtually every question the PKU students had.
 And we made sure every student got to chat with him personally and ask questions.
-It was stunning.
-The details of this are coming in Part 3, which I am posting tomorrow.
+It was pretty stunning.
+The details of this are in Part 3 (located here).